kiwi515/Gen4RPC/README.md

 # gen4-RPC
 Discord Rich Presence (RPC) Integration for the Generation 4 Pokémon games, used in conjunction with the [DeSmuMe](http://desmume.org/) emulator.

-(Due to the Discord API's [rate limit on activty updates](https://discordapp.com/developers/docs/game-sdk/activities), this script updates every 5 seconds to be a little bit under the limit.)
+- (Due to the Discord API's [rate limit on activty updates](https://discordapp.com/developers/docs/game-sdk/activities), this script updates every 5 seconds to be a little bit under the limit).

+- **If your rich presence is not updating properly, try restarting your Discord client (CTRL+R)**
 </br>

 ## Features